GuruMaps/AndroidManual/04-tips-and-tricks-and-troubleshooting.md

 SAS.Planet – is a program designed for viewing and downloading high-resolution satellite imagery and conventional maps in .sqlitedb format.
 Reference: to learn how to create offline maps in **.sqlitedb** format, please refer to the [SAS.Planet manual](http://www.sasgis.org/wikisasiya/doku.php).

-**Importing offline maps**.
+#### Importing offline maps

 Once you have created an offline map, you should upload it to your device.
 There are two ways to import an offline map into your device: via iTunes or Dropbox.

-**Using offline maps**.
+#### Using offline maps

 Go to Map Source in app settings and select the imported map name in the list and back to the map view.
 If you are not over the area with offline map, tap the green arrow indicating the direction to the offline map.
 Zoom in to see a detailed view of your offline map.

-**Troubleshooting**.
+#### Troubleshooting

 Sometimes you can see empty map areas, with the following warning messages on the map:

-"_Tile is not in your offline map.
-Please add more layers._" – this means that there are no map tiles on the current zoom level in your offline map.
+"Tile is not in your offline map.
+Please add more layers." – this means that there are no map tiles on the current zoom level in your offline map.
 You have probably imported insufficiently detailed levels, so when you zoom in there are no downloaded tiles for that level.

 ## MIUI users troubleshooting {#MIUI}

-**Xiaomi and other MIUI phones issue**.
+#### Xiaomi and other MIUI phones issue

 MIUI by default doesn’t let apps in the background access GPS, which is what causes this issue.

 Here’s what you need to do to solve the problem: